The New Tax Law and its Impact on Itemized DeductionsDecember 16, 2019

-The new Tax Cuts and Jobs Act (TCJA) law has certainly created a buzz.
+Though enacted two years ago, taxpayers are still feeling the impact of The Tax Cuts and Jobs Act (TCJA).
 From the new tax brackets, to the changes of many itemized deductions, the new tax laws have many people trying to figure out how they will be impacted.
-One area that is being scrutinize is itemized deductions.
+One area that is being scrutinized is itemized deductions.

-Currently, about 49 million taxpayers, or nearly 30 % of filers, itemize deductions on their tax returns.
-Prior tax law has allowed taxpayers, if they qualified, to reduce their taxable income by claiming a certain variety of personal deductions.
+Prior tax law allowed taxpayers, if they qualified, to reduce their taxable income by claiming a certain variety of personal deductions.
 These deductions have included mortgage interest, state and local income or sales taxes, property taxes on their homes and cars, charitable contributions, and certain miscellaneous deductions.
 Under the new tax law, the standard deduction nearly doubles for taxpayers, thus making itemizing less likely for a large number of taxpayers.

 What itemized deductions have been affected under the TCJA?